-1. Electronic signs are permitted for non-residential uses within the urban, general commercial, industrial, institutional, and research/office districts.
-In addition, electronic signs are also permitted for the following:

-a.
-The following uses in any district are permitted an electronic sign: cultural facility, educational facility - primary or secondary, educational facility - university or college, government office/facility, park/playground, place of worship.

-2. Only one electronic sign per lot is permitted.

-3. Electronic signs cannot operate as an off-premise advertising sign.
-Electronic outdoor advertising signs are controlled by Section 13.11.

-4. Each message or image displayed on an electronic sign shall be static for a minimum of eight seconds.
+- Electronic signs are permitted for nonresidential uses within the urban, general commercial, industrial, institutional, and research/office districts.
+In addition, electronic signs are also permitted for the following: - a.
+The following uses in any district are permitted an electronic sign: cultural facility, educational facility - primary or secondary, educational facility - university or college, government office/facility, park/playground, place of worship. - 2.
+Only one electronic sign per lot is permitted. - 3.
+Electronic outdoor advertising signs are controlled by Section 13.11. - 4.
+Each message or image displayed on an electronic sign shall be static for a minimum of eight seconds.
 Electronic signs shall display static text messages only, with no animation or effects simulating animation or video.
 Scrolling, flashing, animation, or movement of the message or any component of the sign is prohibited.
 Any message change sequence shall be accomplished immediately by changing from one screen to another without transition effect.
 Such prohibition does not apply to the UMUD District.